Scholarly Authority Yes! History of Scholarship Amateur Scholarship

 How come scholars disagree; 200 years of Christian Scholarship in 455 words

-All the way into the early 1800s thinking people generally believed the stories in the gospels were based on real events.
-The details weren't certain—maybe Jesus was divine maybe He wasn't, but he was a real person; maybe the "miracles" were supernatural, maybe they were natural events misunderstood by naive ancients, but at the core of each miracle was a real event in Jesus' life.
+From the foundation of the church all the way into the early 1800s, thinking people generally believed that the stories in our gospels were based on real events.
+The details weren't certain—maybe Jesus was divine maybe He wasn't, but He was a real person; maybe the "miracles" were supernatural, maybe they were natural events misunderstood by naive ancients, but at the core of each gospel story was a real event in Jesus' life.
 Jesus was a real person.
 The gospels, however ham-handedly, record actual events.
 That's what pastors believed.
 And laymen.
 And professors.
-No careful, reasoned analysis convinced people otherwise.
+No careful, reasoned analysis asked people to believe otherwise.

 By the way